Historic Sites of Manitoba: Delta School No. 669 (RM of Prairie Lakes)

 The Delta School District was established formally in July 1891, and a school building was erected in 1893 on section 12, township 5, range 16 west of the Principal Meridian, in what is now the Rural Municipality of Prairie Lakes.
 It closed in August 1917 and remaining students went to Belmont Consolidated School No. 441.
 As of the early 1990s, the former school building was being used as a granary.
 All that remained at the site during a 2011 visit was a monument, erected in 1980, commemorating the school and community of Delta.

-The teachers of Delta School were Annie F. Playfair, Miss K. Murray, Dr. Jack Tisdale, Elizabeth Kinley, Ethel Kinley, Katie Martin, Roy Simpson, I. Ferguson, Ida Ross, Isabel Brandon, Miss Finlayson, Miss Gordon, Mr. Sykes, Miss Gowanlock, Dora W. Wile, and Lolla Longden.
+The teachers of Delta School were Annie F. Playfair, Miss K. Murray, Jack Tisdale, Elizabeth Kinley, Ethel Kinley, Katie Martin, Roy Simpson, I. Ferguson, Ida Ross, Isabel Brandon, Miss Finlayson, Miss Gordon, Mr. A. Sykes, Miss O. Gowanlock, Dora W. Wile, Miss Lolla Longden, and Miss Blackburn.

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

 The Delta Memoirs: 1880-1980 by Residents of the Delta District, 1980.

 The Path of the Pioneers: Belmont and District, 1889-1989 by Belmont History Committee, 1989.
 [Legislative Library of Manitoba, F5649.B44 Pat]

 This page was prepared by Gordon Goldsborough.